 This magazine is essential to all adherers of natural healing as well as those who collect and grow therapeutic herbs!
 A new source of national wealth!
 The first magazine of this kind in Poland!

 After World War I though, phytotherapy did start to be treated as a part of conventional medicine: traditional, herbal remedies were now being researched using modern scientific methods.
-In 1930, the Polski Komitet Zielarski (Polish Herbal Committee) was established and is still exists today helping herb production and educating people about the virtues of plants.
+In 1930, the Polski Komitet Zielarski (Polish Herbal Committee) was established – and it still exists today, helping herb production and educating people about the virtues of plants.
 Jan Muszyński, the author of Ziołolecznictwo i Leki Roślinne (Herbalism and Plant Medicine) was a leader of this branch of medicine in Poland, which aims to extract natural oils and essences from plants to use them in pharmaceuticals.
-Another important figure was Franciscan monk Grzegorz Sroka.
+Another important figure was the Franciscan monk Grzegorz Sroka.
 Hundreds of people travelled to Rychwałd – a village in Silesia – where he offered advice to the suffering and treated them with herbal mixtures.

-Foraging wild herbs: a modern hipster trend?
+Foraging for wild herbs: a modern hipster trend?

 Some simple remedies to remember

 - Stock your pantry with herbal teas: as you remember from our intro, there’s mint for digestion, and camomile for your tummy, tired eyes and general well-being.
-Milk thistle is great when you’ve had too many drinks the night before, and sage or thyme will help you fight your cold.
+Milk thistle is great when you’ve had too many drinks the night before, and sage or thyme will help you fight a cold.

 - Have you ever tried to make your own nalewki?
-In Poland it’s one of our national sports, and even though most often we make fruit liquors such as wiśniówka (cherry liquor) and pigwówka (quince liquor), the healthiest ones are made with herbs such as mugwort, angelica or mint.
+In Poland, it’s one of our national sports, and even though most often we make fruit liquors such as wiśniówka (cherry liquor) and pigwówka (quince liquor), the healthiest ones are made with herbs such as mugwort, angelica or mint.

 - Try to make your own cosmetics with glycerin or coconut oil as a base, using herbs such as nettle, dandelion or hackberry.
 If that’s too much of an effort, look for natural, herb-based cosmetics – preferably Polish ones if you have the chance!

 - Go herb-foraging!
 Or at least take a good look around when you’re on a walk, even in your own garden.
-There might be treasures there that you’ve never noticed before!
+There might be treasures there that you’ve never noticed before.

-So, now that you have some practical takeaways and are filled with historical background, we hope you’ll make use of the Polish herbal life wisely!
+So, now that you have some practical takeaways and are filled with historical background, we hope you’ll make use of the Polish herbal life wisely.